-The business of the Company is managing the Group's financial investments held in the funds at Lloyd's, and managing its investments in subsidiaries.
+The business of the Company is managing the Group's financial investments held in the funds at Lloyd's, managing freely available funds, and managing its investments in subsidiaries.
 Its risks are considered to be the same as those in the operations of the Group itself and full details of the risk management policies are given in Note 4 of the Group accounts.